maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   (6) "Establish your location" (I used United States), and (7) Start Copying Files.
   At the end of copying Setup will reboot.

-- This time, boot from harddisk, Win98 is installed now.
+- This time, boot from **harddisk**, Win98 is installed now.

-  (1) Enter some fancy Name and Company, (2) Accept the License Agreement, (3) Enter the License Key, and (4) start the Wizard which will install drivers, and Windows will restart.
+  (1) Enter some fancy Name and Company, (2) Accept the License Agreement, (3) Enter the License Key, and (4) Start Wizard, which will install drivers, and Windows will restart.

   ![Wizard](images/win-11wizard.png)

 - Also now, boot from harddisk, Win98 is installed now.
-  Some final driver installs, and then "Windows is now settig up"...
+  Some final driver installs, and then "Windows is now setting up"...

-  It is probably wise to pick the correct Time Zone
+  It is probably wise to pick the correct Time Zone.

   ![Final items](images/win-12items.png)

   And again a restart.

-- Also now, boot from harddisk, Win98 will finally start.
+- Also now, boot from harddisk (contains Win98).
   I entered an empty password.

   ![Empty password](images/win-13nopw.png)